rivu-909/Project-Vyapaar/notes.md

 -   data validation
 -   make the get started one time visit based on cached data
 -   replace flatList with scroll view

+-   remove start code and use directly in the navigation.tsx